tientaidev/tientaidev/README.md

 - 👋 Hi, I’m @tientaidev
-- 👀 I’m interested in ...
-- 🌱 I’m currently learning working on ...
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me tientaidev@gmail.com
+- 📫 How to reach me tientaidev@gmail.com / https://x.com/amateuree

 <!---
 tientaidev/tientaidev is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.